backstage/backstage/docs/frontend-system/building-plugins/01-index.md

 } from '@backstage/frontend-plugin-api';
 import { rootRouteRef } from './routes';

-// Note that these extensions aren't exported, only the plugin itself is.
+// Note that the extensions aren't exported, only the plugin itself is.
 // You can export it locally for testing purposes, but don't export it from the plugin package. const examplePage = PageBlueprint.make({
   params: {